The Best Bars In Lisbon guide image

 Lisbon has a long list of classic establishments, and Finalmente Club is one of these places—it opened in the ‘70s and hasn’t been touched much since then.
 The number one reason to come here is their nightly drag and variety shows, which they’ve been doing since the bar first opened.
 Grab a round table facing the sequin-curtained stage, and expect to sing along to “It’s Raining Men” under a glow of disco balls and neon lights.

-For the past 30 years, Incognito has given Lisbon locals a place to dance to a soundtrack fuelled by indie rock and synthpop.
-It’s open from Wednesday through Saturday and located down a narrow street in São Bento—use the 28 Tram rails on Rua dos Poiais as your guide, and eventually, you’ll spot a crowd waiting outside.
+For the last 30 years, Incognito has given Lisbon locals a place to dance to a soundtrack fueled by indie rock and synthpop.
+It’s open from Thursday through Saturday and located down a narrow street in São Bento—use the 28 Tram rails on Rua dos Poiais as your guide, and eventually, you’ll spot a crowd waiting outside.
 Inside, you’ll find an ‘80s vibe and a grand chandelier made from over a dozen disco balls reflecting light throughout the entire space.
 And no matter where you are inside this three-floor bar, you’ll have a view of the basement dance floor.
 It gets sweaty inside, so dress accordingly.

 Make your way to this sort-of-tropical themed spot if you’re looking for a party, want to hang with some actual locals, or just need a bar that’s guaranteed to be a fun start to your evening.
 The music lineup changes every night, but you can expect DJs playing anything that’s a close cousin to electronic music and up-and-coming local indie bands.
 The inside is small—and will get packed as the night goes on—but its location on a dead-end street means you’ll see plenty of people spilling out onto the sidewalks with a beer in one hand and cigarette in the other.